 We may be subject to tenant defaults and bankruptcies that could affect the collection of outstanding receivables related to our operating leases, including deferred rent receivables arising from straight-line recognition of rental income.
 In order to mitigate these risks, we perform credit reviews and analyses on prospective tenants before significant leases are executed and on existing tenants before properties are acquired.
 On a quarterly basis, we perform an assessment of the collectability of operating lease receivables on a tenant-by-tenant basis, which includes reviewing the age and nature of our receivables, the payment history and financial condition of the tenant, our assessment of the tenant's ability to meet its lease obligations and the status of negotiations of any disputes with the tenant.
 Any changes in the collectability assessment for an operating lease is recognized as an adjustment, which can be a reduction or increase, to rental income in the consolidated statements of operations.
-As a result of our quarterly collectability assessments, we recognized \$0.1 million and \$0.1 million as a net increase adjustment to rental income for the three months ended September 30, 2022 and 2021, respectively, and \$0.3 million as a net increase adjustment and \$0.5 million as a net reduction adjustment to rental income for the nine months ended September 30, 2022 and 2021, respectively, in the consolidated statements of operations.
+As a result of our quarterly collectability assessments, we recognized \$0.3 million as a net reduction adjustment to rental income and \$40 thousand as a net increase adjustment to rental income for the three months ended March 31, 2023 and 2022, respectively.